25 February 1587: The destruction of Koppány castle and the victory at Kacorlak

 Many chief Turks fell on the battlefield, like Bey Szinan of Mohács or Bey Hasszán of Koppány.
 Many of them were captured, like Bey Naszuf of Berzence or Bey Ali of Pécs, along with many Ottoman officials, beys, and aghas.
 The ill-reputed Sehszüvár could hardly flee across the marshlands.

 Several hundreds of peasants arrived on the following day to bury the dead.
 The prisoners of war were taken to Kanizsa, they were to be ransomed in exchange for lots of money.
 It was an important victory and it was celebrated all over the country, and Zrínyi was declared its main hero.

 This time, the Court from Vienna (Prague, in fact) sent nice words of praise to the commanders.
 (In other cases, they had always threatened the Hungarians with punishments in case they raided the Ottoman Turks.)
-The career of Bey Sehszüvár has been finally broken by this defeat and he was summoned to Istanbul where he was arrested.
+The career of Bey Sehszüvár was finally broken by this defeat and he was summoned to Istanbul where he was arrested.
 Yet, he was able to buy himself out with his money.
 Shortly after this, he died suspiciously; Balassi Bálint suspected that he may have been poisoned.
 Here I wrote more about the renegade Bey Sasvár:

 Source: Nádasdy Banderium and Szibler Gábor